PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

 Placeholders allow the sharing of data from one plugin with another plugin, and without either plugin knowing anything about each other.

-On the surface they appear to be simple, but there are a lot of moving parts below the surface, and with Prison Mines, there are even more complicated things going on.
+On the surface they appear to be simple, but there are a lot of moving parts below the surface, and with Prison, there are even more complicated things going on.

 Add in to the mix, that different plugins deal with placeholders in slightly different ways, and you can wind up with a challenge to get them to work under different circumstances.